inntran/git-benchmark-testdata/Tzutuhil/lifter/Guy.markdown

 We eat algea pie, our vacuum is high,
 	Our ball bearings are perfectly round.
 	Our horizon is curved, our warheads are MIRVed,
-	And a kilogram weighs half a pound.			(chorus)
+	And a kilogram weighs h a pound.			(chorus)
 If we run out of space for our burgeoning race
 	No more Lebensraum left for the Mensch
 	When we're ready to start, we can take Mars apart,